helios-earth/helios-sdk-python/docs/user/session_guide.rst

 Session Instances
 =================

-A Helios :meth:`Session <helios.core.session.Session>` depends
+A Helios :class:`HeliosSession <helios.core.session.HeliosSession>` depends
 on properly established authentication procedures.
 See :ref:`authentication` for more information.
-It also stores your authentication information and will fetch an API token.
-This token is required for any API queries.
+It also stores configuration parameters and your authentication information and will fetch an API token.
+This token is required for any API calls.

 Once a session has been created, the token will be written to a `.helios_token` file in your home directory.
 This token